vict0rsch/minydra/README.md

 ### Strict Mode

-To prevent typos from the command-line, `MinyDict.update` method has a strict mode: updating a `MinyDict` with another dictionary using `strict=True` will raise a `KeyError` if the key does not already exist:
+To prevent typos from the command-line, the `MinyDict.update` method has a strict mode: updating a `MinyDict` with another one using `strict=True` will raise a `KeyError` if the key does not already exist:

 ```python
 from minydra import MinyDict, resolved_args